PepeElToro41/ui-labs/CONTRIBUTING.md

 Now you can connect Rojo in your Roblox place.
 This will sync the files at `ServerScriptService/UILabs`.

-To test the plugin locally, mount the story inside `UILabs/Stories/UILabs.story`.
+To test the plugin locally, mount the story at `UILabs/Stories/UILabs.story`.
 This story should work with any storybook plugin like Hoarcekat or UI Labs itself.
-If you are using UI Labs to visualize it, it's recommended to use `Mount On Viewport`.
+If you are using UI Labs to preview it, it's recommended to use `Mount On Viewport`.

 This story will have have features that require plugin APIs disabled such as `View On Viewport`.
 To test these, save the **UILabs** folder as a local plugin